BUPT-NextGE/SSCC/README.md

 # SSCC
-Traditional Codecs of Compression, also with Channel Coding
+Traditional Codecs of Compression for texts, images and videos, also with Channel Coding.